dvdmtw98/notes/My Vault/cyber-security/certifications/comptia-security/netflow.md

 Defines traffic flows based on shared packet characteristics

 #### Zeek
-Passively monitors a network like a snigger, but only logs full packet capture data of potential interest
+Passively monitors a network like a sniffer, but only logs full packet capture for packets of potential interest
 All data is stored as JSON files

 #### Multi Router Traffic Grapher (MRTG)